-- Lower-wage workers need improved skills, stronger social and professional networks, and training programs with close connections to employers in order to move up. - There are not enough jobs in the middle for all lower-wage workers to move to middle-wage jobs. - Middle-wage jobs exist in industries and occupations throughout the entire economy. - As a result, to expand economic opportunity for lower-wage workers, the proposed strategy framework involves three interrelated goals: - GOAL A: Strengthen career pathways into middle-wage jobs. - GOAL C: Improve the conditions for workers in lowerwage jobs. - The following chapters describe each of these three goals, as well as 10 strategies and numerous actions to achieve them.
+- Lower-wage workers need improved skills, stronger social and professional networks, and training programs with close connections to employers in order to move up. - There are not enough jobs in the middle for all lower-wage workers to move to middle-wage jobs. - Middle-wage jobs exist in industries and occupations throughout the entire economy. - Many workers stay in lower-wage jobs throughout their entire working careers, and the number of lower-wage jobs is likely to grow over time.

+As a result, to expand economic opportunity for lower-wage workers, the proposed strategy framework involves three interrelated goals:

+- GOAL A: Strengthen career pathways into middle-wage jobs. - GOAL B: Expand the economy with a focus on middlewage work. - GOAL C: Improve the conditions for workers in lower-wage jobs.

+The following chapters describe each of these three goals, as well as 10 strategies and numerous actions to achieve them.